Effective Pest Management in Routine Cleaning and Maintenance for a Healthy School Environment

 - EPA's Model K-12 School Environmental Health Program provides guidance for schools and school districts that are beginning to develop, or are strengthening, a school environmental health program, including the key steps for implementing a program and practical actions that schools can take to address a wide range of environmental issues associated with building design, construction and maintenance.

-- EPA's Sensible Steps for Healthier School Environments provides an overview of issues related to pesticides and pest management in schools.
+- EPA's Sensible Steps for Healthier School Environments - Pesticides and Pest Management provides an overview of issues related to pesticides and pest management in schools.

 The following links exit the site Exit